GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

 \section{Path length sampling to avoid U-turns}

-We now turn to an extended example of a novel U-turn avoiding sampler based on Gibbs self tuning.
-We will focus on locally adapting the number of steps.
-Thus for each HMC step, the self-tuned HMC algorithm will generate the number of steps probabilistically according to a distribution $p(L \mid \theta, \rho, \epsilon, \Sigma)$.
-We consider several such distributions based on the no U-turn condition in the next section and evaluate them in the following sections.
+We now turn to an extended example of a novel GIST sampler that incorporates a U-turn avoiding condition.
+We focus on locally adapting the number of leapfrog steps $L$, and fix the step size $h$ and mass matrix $\Sigma$ throughout.
+For each HMC step, the GIST sampler generates $L$ probabilistically according to a tuning parameter distribution $p(L \mid \theta, \rho)$.
+Several such distributions are described in this section, and then empirically evaluated in Section~\ref{sec:experiments}.